aubreyrjones/mutagen/README.md

 scenarios, not in terms of what a character can specifically do--what your character wants as opposed to how they get it.

-In such a game, PCs mostly have access to the same powers and resources--however you define that in your world.
+In such a game, each PC mostly has access to the same powers and resources as the others--however you define that in your world.
 PCs can grow and get better at doing stuff with those powers, but they don't have moves that would let them defy reality differently than other PCs.
 Basically, they do whatever people (or whatever) can do in your world to drive a story forward.
 If that's driving oxen or a spaceship, it doesn't matter much for the rules.

-You really only need specialized moves or playbook sections when different PCs gain access to significantly different or unique in-game powers.
+You really need specialized moves or playbook sections when different PCs gain access to significantly different or unique in-game powers.
+They define the exceptions to your normal.

 # Building with Mutagen